 (c) The need to maintain or enhance the bonding relationship between the parent, guardian, or custodian and child.

-(d) What is determined to be in the child's best interest, and is conductive to his physical and emotional well-being.
+(d) What is determined to be in the child's best interest, and is conducive to the child's physical and emotional well-being.

 (2) Duration of the visit shall be based on: